Charlotte-Mecklenburg Police Department: Weapons

 CMPD officers are issued the Glock 17.
-Qualified officers may also be equipped with a shotgun and/or patrol rifle.
+Qualified officers may also be equipped with a shotgun and/or patrol rifle (AR-15 style).

+Additionally, officers' standard patrol equipment typically consists of Electroshock weapon (commonly referred to as tasers or stun guns), oleoresin capsicum (OC) spray, and a baton.
+These less-lethal tools are provided to help officers ensure their safety and public safety.

 Vehicles

 The department utilizes a variety of vehicles, including but not limited to: